 Mrs Thompson visited Tanzania in February 2017 – she visited Mugango Primary School to set up a link between our school here and theirs in Tanzania.

 To see more from her trip you can watch the video below or or read her journey from this blog by clicking here.

-Since the visit in February, Windmill C of E Primary have learnt all about life in Tanzania from the homes they live in to the food they eat, what subjects the children do, what their school is like and what the country is like.
-We have had a ‘Teach like Tanzania Day’ where the school tried to experience what school life is like for children in Tanzania.
+The visit enabled pupils to learn all about life in Tanzania from the homes they live in to the food they eat, what subjects the children do, what their school is like and what the country is like.
+The ‘Teach like Tanzania Day’ gave pupils the experience what school life is like for children in Tanzania.
 The teachers were not allowed to use their computers and had to teach 60 children at once!
 We created art work inspired by fabrics brought back from Tanzania and by the animals that live in the Serengeti.

 Year 2 performed African dancing and drumming and questioned Arthur and Melina about life in Tanzania to support their topic of ‘Where would you rather live?
 England or Tanzania?’

 They also brought news with them from Tanzania.
 Here are the photos and letters which the Tanzania council are working on responding at the moment.